vanbasten2323/galleryPowershell/powershellCommandDesign.md

 ## High Level Scenarios

 - Describe how your feature is intended to be used by customers.
-  - Gallery
-    - ` New cmdlets to create a gallery. `
-      - New-AzureRmGallery
-    - ` New cmdlets to update a gallery. `
-      - Update-AzureRmGallery
-    - ` New cmdlets to get a gallery or list galleries. `
-      - Get-AzureRmGallery
-    - ` New cmdlets to delete a gallery. `
-      - Remove-AzureRmGallery
   - Gallery Image Definition
     - ` New cmdlets to create a gallery image definition. `
       - New-AzureRmGalleryImageDefinition